Crème fraîche: Physico-chemical properties

-Crème fraîche consists of heavy cream and a starter culture.
+Crème fraîche consists of double cream and a starter culture.
 In most places in Europe, strict regulation is placed on the production of crème fraîche, prohibiting the addition of any stabilizers, bulking agents, or emulsifiers.
 Standard crème fraîche contains around 30–45% milkfat while low-fat crème fraîche contains closer to 15% milkfat.
 During processing, the acidification of the casein micelle begins at around a pH of 6.7; however, the pH of the cream must drop to below 4.6, the isoelectric point of milk, for the casein micelles to fully precipitate out of solution.

 The structure of crème fraîche consists of an acid gel composed of milk protein-covered fat globules that tend to agglomerate.
 This gives the crème fraîche its stability as a highly viscous thixotropic fluid.
 This gel is only stable in higher fat cultured creams, around 30%, and therefore is not stable nor ubiquitous in low-fat crème fraîche.
 This is partly the reason why it is impossible to make a low-fat crème fraîche without the addition of stabilizers and bulking agents to generate the same texture as found in regular crème fraîche.
 Around 50% of the triglycerides in milk fat are long-chain triglycerides (LCT), which at refrigerator temperatures are solid.
 These triglycerides will tend to crystallize inside the fat globule adding to the gel's stiffness.